rensetiawanren/REVOU-CSSE-20230831_finance-industry/README.md

 4. [ ] Error text is too far away from the input field.
 Make it closer to the input field, but keep maintaining the gap between each input field

-5. [ ] Add validation to the name field, the name cant be empty.
+5. [ ] Add validation to the name field, the name can't be empty.
 6. [ ] Create validation to check if phone and email are the right format.
 For phones, use ID format

 7. [ ] Move the script in HTML to script.js